-Our student leadership team is agile with a wide range of cross-disciplinary skills and experience.
-They are passionate creatives and literary art practitioners working to grow the collective and champion its members.
+Our team student leaders is agile with a wide range of cross-disciplinary skills and experience.
+They are passionate creatives and literary art practitioners who are steadfast about growing the collective and championing its members.

 Felipe De La Rosa